Varangian runestones: Sö 338

 This is a runestone raised in the church of Turinge.
 It is in sandstone, in the style Pr4 and it was made in memory of the chieftain of a warband.
 It is the most verbose of all the Varangian stones, and it was probably made in the mid-11th century.

-Omeljan Pritsak identifies this Þorsteinn with Þorsteinn of the Veda inscription, who bought an estate for his son with money earned in Kievan Rus'.
-He suggests that Þorsteinn was the commander of the retinue of Yaroslav I the Wise and that his son Erinmundr may have died in Kievan Rus' while serving under his father.
+Omeljan Pritsak identifies this Þorsteinn with Þorsteinn of the Veda inscription, who bought an estate for his son with money earned in the lands of Rus'.
+He suggests that Þorsteinn was the commander of the retinue of Yaroslav I the Wise and that his son Erinmundr may have died in Garðaríki while serving under his father.